 There is an Echo user program built into the Gateway.
-It is just like the one in PupTest.
-If you are Echoing to your self, the \$ won't get printed, but the cursor will move down one step each time a packet gets echoed.
+It is very similar to the one in PupTest.
+If you are Echoing to yourself, the \$ won't get printed, but the cursor will move down one step each time a packet gets echoed.